-2.91 None of the initiatives in Cumbria that have secured RCBF are within Carlisle District.
-This could mean that a significant funding mechanism to provide fast broadband in the rural north and east of the District is not available, making it harder for any community broadband schemes to come forward in these areas.

-2.92 Whilst there is a policy within the Local Plan, contributions to broadband provision from new developments will need to be balanced against other priorities and ultimately within the parameters of viability.
+- 2.95 None of the initiatives in Cumbria that have secured funding for community broadband are within Carlisle District.
+This could mean that a significant funding mechanism to provide fast broadband in the rural north and east of the District is not available, beyond the Connecting Cumbria project which is working county wide, making it harder for any community broadband schemes to come forward in these areas. - 2.96 Whilst there is a policy within the Local Plan, contributions to broadband provision from new developments will need to be balanced against other priorities and ultimately within the parameters of viability.

-2.93 Broadband speeds are gradually increasing across the District as improvements are made to communications infrastructure.
-The Plans strategy to concentrate the majority of the additional growth on the City should act to ensure that most new developments are in areas where there is a realistic prospect of benefiting from investment in and the expansion of existing networks.
-To a lesser extent focusing rural growth predominately in the key settlements of Brampton and Longtown should also ensure likewise, although it is recognised that initiatives to secure faster broadband speeds in other rural areas should be supported where they arise.
+2.97 Broadband speeds have significantly increased in the last few years across the District as improvements are made to communications infrastructure both by an increased commercial deployment of broadband and the Connecting Cumbria project.
+The Plan's strategy to concentrate the majority of the additional growth within the urban area should act to ensure that most new developments are in areas where there is a realistic prospect of benefiting from investment in and the expansion of existing networks.
+To a lesser extent focussing rural growth predominantly in district and local centres should also ensure likewise - although it is recognised that initiatives to secure faster broadband speeds in other rural areas should also be supported where they arise.